 Additional details on the costs associated with the start-up and ongoing operations of new programs are included in this report.
 The outcomes for different program types and a discussion on cost effectiveness are also included.
-Cost comparisons are provided within program types (shelter models to other shelter models) but not across program types because the outcomes of the different interventions are so different in intent and impact that they cannot readily be compared, and because the system requires all three to achieve the desired impact.
-It is also important to note, that there are numerous, incalculable social benefits to assisting people to access and retain permanent housing that do not figure into quantifiable cost benefits.
+Cost comparisons are provided within program types (shelter models to other shelter models) but not across program types because the outcomes of the different interventions are so different in intent and impact that they cannot readily be compared, and the system requires all three to achieve the greatest impact.
+It is important to note, however, that there are numerous, incalculable social benefits to assisting people to access and retain permanent housing that do not figure into quantifiable cost benefits.

-It is critically important to note that the ability to scale permanent housing and shelter opportunities and achieve the end of unsheltered homelessness is not only constrained by the present gap in financial resources.
-Other constraints include the difficulty of identifying and securing sites, the delays that consistently occur in leasing and development activities, and the need to build the nonprofit and City department capacity to scale up interventions, support an expanded system of housing, shelter, and prevention programs, and take the necessary steps to identify and respond to racial disparities or risk deepening those inequities.
-More information on these additional considerations for bringing online new programs are included in the following A Place for All report.
+It is critically important to note that the ability to scale permanent housing and shelter opportunities and achieve the end of unsheltered homelessness is not only constrained by the present gap in financial resources, but also by the difficulty of identifying and securing sites, the delays that consistently occur in leasing and development activities, and, importantly, the need to build provider and City staff capacity and infrastructure to scale and then support an expanded system of housing, shelter, and prevention programs.
+More information on these additional considerations for bringing online new programs are included in the A Place for All report.